awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task.md

    1. For **Task Execution Role Override**, choose a task execution role to override the task execution role specified in the task definition\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 1. \(Optional\) To override the container commands and environment variables, expand **Container Overrides**, and then expand the container\.
-   +  For **Command override**, enter the Docker command that is sent to the container instead of the command specified in the task definition\.
+   +  To send a command to the container other than the task definition command, for **Command override**, enter the Docker command\.

      For more information about the Docker run command, see [Docker Run reference](https://docs.docker.com/engine/reference/run/) in the Docker Reference Manual\.
    + To add an environment variable, choose **Add Environment Variable**\.
 For **Key**, enter the name of your environment variable\.
 For **Value**, enter a string value for your environment value \(without the surrounding double quotation marks \(`" "`\)\)\.